Are you able to make LinkedIn work for you?

-Despite multiple posts from career industry experts like this recent one from Career Sherpa, Hannah Morgan, “Top 10 LinkedIn Pet Peeves” which closely parallels my own post, “Getting in the door using LinkedIn,” I constantly see people who have missed the boat.
+Career industry experts such as Career Sherpa, Hannah Morgan, “Top 10 LinkedIn Pet Peeves” give many tips on how to make LinkedIn work for you.
+Hannah’s post closely parallels my own post, “Getting in the door using LinkedIn.”
+However, I constantly see people who have missed the boat.
 Melissa Cooley, TheJobQuest recently was featured on Tim Tyrell-Smith, Tim’s Strategy’s blog with the post, “Should Your Resume and LinkedIn Profile be Carbon Copies?”

 Tim Tyrell-Smith gives more of his own LinkedIn tips in posts on his site, including “10 Tips: Asking for Recommendations on LinkedIn”

-Many of these people are professionals who would do well to get Jason Alba’s LinkedIn for Jobseeker’s DVD or read his book, “I’m on LinkedIn, Now What?” or read his blog devoted to all things LinkedIn.
+Many of these people are professionals who would do well to get Jason Alba’s book, “I’m on LinkedIn, Now What?” or read his blog devoted to all things LinkedIn.

 - No valuable information in your profile.
 Lack of content under a job?
 How do I know what you’ve done? ~ Hannah Morgan‘s post, #9